derekphilipau/gettfully/README.md

 ## About

-This project is a proof of concept for an Elasticsearch-powered Getty Vocabularies faceted search.
-The goal is to provide a simple, fast, and easy to use search interface for the Getty Vocabularies.
+This project provides a simple, fast, powerful, and easy to use search interface for the Getty Vocabularies.

+It’s powered by [Elasticsearch](https://www.elastic.co/) and [Next.js](https://nextjs.org/) with [shadcn-ui](https://github.com/shadcn-ui/ui), [Radix UI](https://www.radix-ui.com/), and [Tailwind CSS](https://tailwindcss.com/).

 ## Website